 Understanding your menstrual cycle

-The acupuncturist will provide treatment based on your TCM diagnosis.
+A good acupuncturist will provide treatment based on your TCM diagnosis.
 They will modify it depending on the cycle phase you are in.
 The ‘nutritive’ Yin phase or follicular phase is all about egg development and preparation of the womb lining.
 The ‘active’ Yang or luteal phase is about the egg release and maintaining progesterone levels.

 Menstruation (Days 1-7)